 Your employer may contribute too

 Many employers contribute into pension schemes on behalf of employees.
-As part of auto-enrolment all companies will have to pay into an employee pension regardless of whether you contribute yourself.
 Check with your employer to see if this is something they currently offer.

 You can withdraw funds while leaving some money invested